adyen-examples/.github/profile/README.md

 <img src="https://github.com/adyen-examples/.github/raw/main/images/logo.png" height="100" alt="The Adyen logo">

-This organization contains all example integrations for our various libraries and plug-ins.
-To find their source code, you can visit our main [**Adyen GitHub page**](https://github.com/adyen).
+This organization contains all **example integrations** for our various libraries and plugins.
+If you're looking for the libraries/plugins source code, visit our main [**Adyen GitHub page**](https://github.com/adyen).

 ## 📜 Documentation